Mike-Mclean/MarketLab/README.md

 # MarketLab

 MarketLab is a full-stack stock trading simulation app.
-It allows users to register, log in, manage virtual funds, buy and sell stocks, and view trading history—all through a modern web interface.
+It allows users to register, log in, manage virtual funds, buy and sell stocks, and view trading history.

 ## Features
 - User registration and login